Skip to Content

 Regal black eagle in flight

-The Black Eagle (Ictinaetus malaiensis) stands out for its predominantly dark plumage, which contrasts sharply with lighter colored raptors.
-With a preference for the dense canopy of tropical forests, it graces the skies from the Himalayan foothills to Southeast Asia, including the Indian subcontinent and Sri Lanka.
-This species thrives in subtropical climates, evident through its distribution across varied elevations and regions.
+The Black Eagle (Ictinaetus malaiensis) stands out for its predominantly dark plumage, which contrasts sharply with lighter-colored raptors.
+It prefers the dense canopy of tropical forests and graces the skies from the Himalayan foothills to Southeast Asia, including the Indian subcontinent and Sri Lanka.
+This species thrives in subtropical climates, evident in its distribution across varied elevations and regions.

 Physical Characteristics: